-A good understanding of essential Prague travel basics will make your visit much smoother.
+Our Prague travel basics, the little elements to make your visit much smoother.
 After all, the fewer unpleasant surprises while traveling the better.

 The currency of the Czech Republic is the Czech crown (koruna).
 Euros are NOT widely accepted.
 You may find a few retail chains and larger stores that accept euros, albeit with poor exchange rates.
-Of course, many hotels, etc will accept euros.
+Of course, many hotels will accept euros.

 Prague is on Central European Time (CET).
 That means we're generally 1 hour ahead of London and 6 hours ahead of New York.
 Compare your time with Prague's.

-Fly to Prague: the Prague-Ruzyne International Airport (PRG) is relatively small and delays are fairly rare.
+Fly to Prague: the Vaclav Havel International Airport (PRG) is relatively small and delays are fairly rare.
 Most major airlines fly to Prague including many "cheap air" carriers.

 Train: Prague has two major train stations: Hlavní Nadraží (Main Station) and Nadraží Holešovice.
 Most international trains come and go from Holešovice.
 There are a few other smaller stations that service the suburbs and outlying areas.